 Estuaries and Coasts

-This article is licensed under a Creative Commons Attribution 4.0 International License, which permits use, sharing, adaptation, distribution and reproduction in any medium or format, as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons license, and indicate if changes were made.
-The images or other third-party material in this article are included in the article's Creative Commons license, unless indicated otherwise in a credit line to the material.
+This article is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) License, which permits use, sharing, adaptation, distribution and reproduction in any medium or format, as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons license, and indicate if changes were made.
+The images or other third party material in this article are included in the article's Creative Commons license, unless indicated otherwise in a credit line to the material.
 If material is not included in the article's Creative Commons license and your intended use is not permitted by statutory regulation or exceeds the permitted use, you will need to obtain permission directly from the copyright holder.

 Original Publication Citation

 Millette, N. C., Clayton, S., Mulholland, M. R., Gibala-Smith, L., & Lane, M. (2023).
 The importance of winter dinoflagellate blooms in Chesapeake Bay—a missing link in bay productivity.
 Estuaries and Coasts, 46(4), 986-997. https://doi.org/10.1007/s12237-023-01191-0

 Millette, Nicole C.; Clayton, Sophie; Mulholland, Margaret R.; Gibala-Smith, Leah; and Lane, Michael, "The Importance of Winter Dinoflagellate Blooms in Chesapeake Bay— A Missing Link in Bay Productivity" (2023).
 OES Faculty Publications.
 478.